teemunasanen/personal-site/README.md

-# Teemu Näsänen Personal Website
+# Teemu Näsänen's Personal Website

 See: [teemunasanen.com](https://teemunasanen.com)

 My personal website.
 Built on [Michael D'Angelo's open source project](https://github.com/mldangelo/personal-site).
 Site is deployed on [Netlify](https://www.netlify.com/) instead of [Github Pages](https://pages.github.com/).

 Thank you Michael D'Angelo for the excellent instructions and the elegant implementation.
 I learned a lot with the project and managed to build a functional personal-site with a touch of my own.

 ---------------------------------------------------